 Absolutely No Flakes!

 If I get the impression communication goes only one way prior to a scheduled shoot.
 You are out.
 Next.
 I do have more important things to do than working with flakes and scheduling everything around a shoot that doesn't happen.
 I also hardly work on conceptual projects with models I never worked with exactly for that reason.
 I have seen it all and I don't care how good or hot you believe you are.
 There are people that are better.

 All models will need permission to bring an escort to the shoot.
 And then escorts will be limited to somebody that takes care of your hair, make-up or clothes or sits silently in the studio.
 We are trying to get cool shots and - unless you are an experienced model - you will get distracted with people hanging around.
 There are also liability and property theft reasons why no escorts are allowed.

-If you are under the age of 18 you are required to bring a parent/legal guardian.
+If you are under the age of 18 you are required to bring a parent/legal guardian who stays for the duration of the shoot.
 No exception.

 How about Model's safety?

 Let me assure you, nobody will harm you in my studio or in the neighborhood around it.
 For all shoots, I respect model's safety.
 I will not expect anything from you that you don't want to do, including wardrobe and poses you feel uncomfortable with for any reason - apart from walking barefoot in snow.
 If we are shooting on location, usually these locations are safe.
 If we shoot in a less safe neighborhood, we will discuss this ahead of time.

 I’m not 18 - Can we shoot ?

 Yes, but one of your parents or legal guardian has to be present during the duration of the shoot.
 And a legal guardian is not a friend or family member, who just turned 18 or older.
 No exceptions!
 A parental consent is not enough.